 WHAT ARE CITIZEN INITIATIVES?

-Citizen Initiatives are a mechanism with four mains cogs.
-Each cog enables citizens to do something unique.
+Citizen Initiatives are a mechanism with four specific unique benefits for citizens in Ireland.
 They would enable citizens to directly:

 If a citizen wanted to instruct the Government to do any of the above, the citizen would start a citizen initiative.
 The citizen would need the support of a pre determined number of other citizens who are also in favour of the instruction to Government.
 This would be achieved by the introduction of a formal/official process for gathering signatures from citizens in the form of a petition.
 When the required number of signatures are gathered within the pre determined period of time, the Government would be constitutionally and legally obligated to review and act on the instruction set out in the petition within a specified period of time.
 If the Government did not act and adhere to the instruction within the specified period of time, this would automatically trigger a national referendum.
 The referendum would provide the Irish people with the opportunity to have the final say on the matter.